CFC-Servers/cfc_glua_style_guidelines/README.md

 ---

-#### If you're a CFC Member or Contributor
-This is a set of rules we ask you to follow in our repos.
+:construction_worker: For CFC Members and Contributors

-Your PR will be automatically blocked if you add code that doesn't meet the style guidelines.
+Please adhere to these rules in our repositories.
+Your PR will be automatically blocked if it does not meet the style guidelines.

-#### If you're not part of CFC
-Use these however you want!
-This is a set of guidelines that we believe helps keep your code maintainable and share-able.
+:cowboy_hat_face: For Non-CFC Members

+Feel free to use these guidelines as you see fit!
+We believe they help maintain and share code effectively.

-If you don't like some of the guidlines, that's fine!
-The most important thing by far is **consistency**.
-If you decide to use or ignore some rules, be sure you do that **everywhere** in your code 👍
+If you disagree with some guidelines, that's okay!
+The most important principle is **consistency**.
+If you choose to follow or ignore certain rules, ensure you do so **consistently** throughout your code. 👍

+---

 # Glossary
  - [**Tooling**](#tooling)